amstqq/climate_sql_database_project/README.md

 # climate_sql_database_project

-This project uses SQLAlchemy ORM queries in Python to explore and analyze climate data of a SQL database containing temperature and precipitation data of Honolulu.
-Visualizations are created mostly using pandas and matplotlib.
+This project uses SQLAlchemy ORM queries in Python to explore and create visualizations of Honolulu climate database containing temperature and precipitation data.
 SQLAlchemy is a SQL toolkit in Python that allows control of SQL database in Python scripts.

-This project also designs a Climate web application using Flask API, a micro web framework written in Python.
-The Flask application talks to the climate database through SQLAlchemy, queries the data, and displays the results in json format.
+Then, a Flask API is designed to assess the climate database through SQLAlchemy and return the results in json format.

 ## Required Python packages